Scribal abbreviation: Stacked or superscript letters

+For numerals, double-x superscripts are sometimes used to express scores, i. e. multiplication by twenty.
+For example, IIIIxx indicates 80, VIxxXI indicates 131.

 Convention marks

 These marks are nonalphabetic letters carrying a particular meaning.
 Several of them continue in modern usage, as in the case of monetary symbols.
-In Unicode, they are referred to as letter-like glyphs.
+In the character encoding standard Unicode, they are referred to as letter-like glyphs.
 Additionally, several authors are of the view that the Roman numerals themselves were, for example, nothing less than abbreviations of the words for those numbers.
 Other examples of symbols still in some use are alchemical and zodiac symbols, which were, in any case, employed only in alchemy and astrology texts, which made their appearance beyond that special context rare.

+Some important examples are two stacked horizontal lines (looks like =) for esse ('to be'), and an obelus consisting of a horizontal line and two dots (looks like ÷) for est ('it is').

 Other

 In addition to the signs used to signify abbreviations, medieval manuscripts feature some glyphs that are now uncommon but were not sigla.
 Many more ligatures were used to reduce the space occupied, a characteristic that is particularly prominent in blackletter scripts.

-Some letter variants such as r rotunda, long s and uncial or insular variants (Insular G), Claudian letters were in common use, as well as letters derived from other scripts such as Nordic runes: thorn (þ=th) and eth (ð=dh).
+Some letter variants such as r rotunda, long s and uncial or insular variants (Insular G), Claudian letters were in common use, as well as letters derived from other scripts such as Nordic runes: thorn (þ) and eth (ð), each representing the English "th" sounds.
 An illuminated manuscript would feature miniatures, decorated initials or littera notabilior, which later resulted in the bicamerality of the script (case distinction).